-How do Escrow and Vendor Trust work in MarketKing?
+How Do Escrow and Vendor Trust Work in MarketKing?

-Trust is an important component in any marketplace, but particularly so in marketplaces that deal with physical products or services (as opposed to digital products), as these cannot be verified directly by the marketplace team.
+Trust is an important component in any marketplace, but particularly so in marketplaces that deal with physical products or services (as opposed to digital products), since these cannot be verified directly by the marketplace team.

 There are several features and workflows in MarketKing that can be used to maintain trust in the marketplace: